DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 -   The smallest gap was just **8 seconds**.
 -   The largest gap was almost 3 hours! 😮

-I can’t decide which result is the most surprising.
+I’m having trouble deciding which result is the most surprising.

 But that 8-second margin sounds intense.
 Can we find out when that happened?